JavaPipe review: underrated but ready to make a splash?

 - Pre-configured Cloudflare

-I’d consider JavaPipe’s price to be on the higher end, but I also find its storage to be lower than what I’d like to see.
+I’d consider JavaPipe’s price to be on the higher end, especially with the storage space you're getting.

 However, I’d say that it still has a very competitive rate for what you get in return.
 Let’s also not forget that this is cloud hosting and the provider is rather unsparing with its other resources and features.
 Plus, there are no increased prices upon renewal.